 In her spare time, she enjoys keeping active on 2 feet or 2 wheels, enjoying the wealth of beautiful countryside that Wellington and NZ have to offer.
 You will also see her wandering the streets of the bay and surrounding areas with her wee pooch!

 Sheila is passionate about creating a connected community – a connected community is a strong community.
-She hopes to help grow the relationships in the community of Island Bay and Southgate during her time on the Residents’ Association Committee, bringing her values of fairness, inclusiveness and transparency that serve her well in her professional life.
+She hopes to help grow the relationships in the community of Island Bay and Southgate as she enters 2023 as the chair of the Residents’ Association Committee, bringing her values of fairness, inclusiveness and transparency that serve her well in her professional life.

 “It is not more bigness that should be our goal.
 We must attempt, rather, to bring people back to the warmth of community, to the worth of individual effort and responsibility, and of individuals working together as a community, to better their lives and their children’s future.”